1. PRIVACY NOTICE

-To manage cookies from Captify, please see section 10 below.
+To manage cookies from Captify, please see Section 10 below.

 7. HOW DOES CAPTIFY USE DATA?

-The information collected aims to increase the relevancy of the ads being displayed to you, to give our clients and partners more information about the performance of their advertising campaigns and websites, and to improve performance over time.
+The information collected aims to increase the relevance of the ads being displayed to you, to give our clients and partners more information about the performance of their advertising campaigns and websites, and to improve performance over time.
 In compliance with the best industry standards, we also use IP addresses for purposes such as fraud detection to help alert us to situations which could not have been caused by human behaviour, such as a massive amount of clicking in a limited period of time.

 We do not process any information which could be used by Captify, directly or indirectly, with the help of a third party or otherwise, to determine the identity of users.
 We do not know who you are.
 We do not know your address, your place of work, your date of birth, your email address or any other personally identifiable information about you.
-We do not process special categories of data (such as your religion, your political opinions, your health etc.), although if you search for related terms then that information could be sent to our systems.
+We do not process special categories of data (such as your religion, your political opinions, your health etc.), although if you search for related terms, then that information could be sent to our systems.

 8. HOW LONG DOES CAPTIFY KEEP DATA?

 We never retain data longer than necessary for the purpose for which it was collected, i.e. to serve relevant ads and help with website and app optimisation and to report back to and check campaign performance with our advertiser and agency clients and publisher partners.
-We delete all data that is more than 13 months old.
+We delete/de-identify all data that is more than 13 months old.

 9. WHO RECEIVES YOUR DATA?